International House Sitting & How to find house sitting opportunities

 In most areas of Europe with an N. American passport you can stay up to 90 days, there are also ways of applying for long term stay visas.
 If you are looking to house sit in Australia or New Zealand there are lots of resources for those house sits on the platforms for those areas.

-You may also want to look into working as a digital nomad Eileen from Pure Wander has a brilliant post A Complete Guide to Finding Gigs As A Digital Nomad that’s a must-read and keep checking back on as it is updated frequently.
+You may also want to look into working as a digital nomad you can find A Complete Guide to Finding Gigs As A Digital Nomad that’s a must-read and keep checking back on as it is updated frequently.

-House sitting platforms are basically a website where you can go and register your profile as a house sitter.
+House-sitting platforms are basically a website where you can go and register your profile as a house sitter.
 You pay a yearly fee and you can load up your references, police checks, previous experience and a killer house sitter profile.
 The platforms vary in that they can be for a specific country or a more general one that covers house sits worldwide.
+For homeowners, many platforms are free such as HousesitMatch, MindmyHouse, and HousesittersUK.

 In other cases, we have got the sit but the homeowner has backed out for various reasons.
 In a few cases, we have met the homeowner when we didn’t get the sit and are first in line for the next available sit.
 It pays to be polite and friendly and always take the chance to chat and get to know the homeowner.
 Particularly if you really want to sit in the area.